 Harriet Moore

 I am drawn to novels which have clarity, energy, texture and emotional candour—what Edna O’Brien called “the imaginative truth”.
 Also, sentences which are tactile and idiosyncratic often with an unusual devotion to the paraphernalia of daily life.
 Gwendolyn Brooks’ Maud Martha is a favourite novel of mine, she does this brilliantly.
-I am always interested in domestic or interior portraits, small-town plots, campus plots, marriage plots, wretched love stories, mothers and daughters, ominous atmospheres.
-Good examples include: the oeuvres of Elizabeth Strout, Marilynne Robinson and Elena Ferrante; Elif Batuman’s Either/Or; Claire Lombardo’s The Most Fun We Ever Had; Katherine Heiny’s Standard Deviation; Claire Keegan’s Small Things Like These.
+I am always interested in domestic or interior portraits, small-town plots, campus plots, marriage plots, wretched love stories, mothers and daughters, ominous atmospheres, family gatherings, parties.
+I recently sold Brodie Crellin’s debut novel A Sense of Occasion in a pre-empt to Jonathan Cape who described the author as having “a brilliant ear for dialogue and an acute understanding of the complicated truths all relationships contain…like the very best of classic British social novelists, but with an entirely modern take on the world”—this expresses beautifully what I am looking for in fiction!
+Other good examples include: the oeuvres of Elizabeth Strout, Marilynne Robinson, and Elena Ferrante; Helen Garner’s The Children’s Bach; Susie Boyt’s Loved and Missed; Claire Lombardo’s The Most Fun We Ever Had; Katherine Heiny’s Standard Deviation; Claire Keegan’s Small Things Like These; and Laurie Colwin’s Happy All The Time.

 In all forms I am looking for work which combines intellect, politics, and feeling; books which offer a vocabulary and philosophy for living, a scholarly attention to the ordinary and everyday, new possibilities for intimacy and the imagination; and writers who are invested in how we relate and communicate to one another.